 How the GMAT is Scored

 The GMAT is considered a computer-adaptive test, CAT.
-This means that your performance on the test changes the test itself in real time.
+This means that your performance on the test changes the test itself as you take it.
 That is, when you first sit down, the computer will serve up items considered of medium difficulty.
 As you get these correct, or incorrect, the computer adapts to your input and provides more questions specifically for you.
 That is, the more correct answers you provide the harder the test will become.

 While you cannot skip around in a given section, you can now select the order of the test sections.
-You will have three options:
+You will have several options: